 "Got stuff to do."

-"I don't know why I even bother," she fumed.
+She apparently didn't figure that his challenge deserved an answer because she ignored it.
+"I don't know why I even bother," she fumed instead.
 "Stay here, then!
-I'll just go back to my time---alone---even though I have spent more time here in your era than you ever have in mine."
+I'll just go back to my time—alone—even though I have spent more time here in your era than you ever have in mine."

 "That's because my time ain't stupid!"